…by Jonas E. Alexis and Gilbert Doctorow

 For a recent article on how the Neocons are still asking for a surgical strike in Syria and other places, see Michel Paradis, “Bombing for Show,” Commentary, April 17, 2017; “‘Demonic destiny’: Long history of US threats to N. Korea,” Russia Today, April 17, 2017.

-Posted by Jonas E. Alexis on April 18, 2017, With 4072 Reads Filed under Democracy & Elections, Government & Politics.
+Posted by Jonas E. Alexis on April 18, 2017, With 4369 Reads Filed under Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.